delucis/linter-dryer/README.md

 - default: `'info'`

 Sets how the linter UI highlights repetitions in Atom.
 By default, a blue “info” level is set, but users can choose to have repetitions highlighted as warnings (orange) or errors (red).

+## Contributing

+All contributions to this package — no matter how small — are welcome!
+Please see the [contribution guidelines](CONTRIBUTING.md) for notes on opening issues and submitting pull requests and the [code of conduct](CODE_OF_CONDUCT.md) for rules about how to treat other developers with kindness and respect.